Customize 'From Email' using Domain Verification

 A Return-Path record will be shown that needs to be added to your DNS as a CNAME record.

-2. In your DNS manager, add a new CNAME record with the Hostname and Value shown on your DNS Settings page for the domain you adding Return-Path for.
+- In your DNS manager, add a new CNAME record with the Hostname and Value shown on your DNS Settings page for the domain Return-Path.

 After the record is added to your DNS, Return-Path will show as verified in your platform account within 48 hours.
 The record will be automatically verified.